ankuryadav7/VolleyBall/README.md

 Below are the simple steps by which you can integrate VolleyBall library in your project.

 * **Step 1-->>**
-Add **"VolleyResponseListener"** in your main class.
+Add **"VolleyResponseListener"** in your main class or fragment.
 By implementing this you will get below two methods.
 ```java
  @Override
     public void volleyResponse(String response, String type) {